nhristov/sapper-template-firebase/README.md

 npm run deploy:hosting
 ```

-For more information on how to configure your hosting only [firebase.json](firebase.json) configuration visit [Full Hosting configuration example](https://firebase.google.com/docs/hosting/full-config#firebase-json_example)
+If you wish to learn more on how to fully configure your firebase.json visit the [Full Hosting configuration example](https://firebase.google.com/docs/hosting/full-config#firebase-json_example)

 ## Directory structure